OpenAPI Generics for Spring Boot

 extends ServiceResponse<Page<CustomerDto>> {}

-| Default OpenAPI Generator | OpenAPI Generics |
+| Default OpenAPI Generator contract materialized as generated models | OpenAPI Generics contract reconstructed from shared Java types |

 ![]() | ![]() |